 A total of 160 acres are planted with Cabernet Sauvignon, Merlot, Cabernet Franc, Petit Verdot and Carménère on 26 vineyard blocks.
 Each block is farmed—organically and biodynamically—harvested, and vinified individually to preserve and enhance the nuances of the land.
 Quintessa offers three different tasting options, but I say if you are going, go with the Quintessential Experience.
 You won’t regret it.
 Quintessa wines, just like their property, is complex and elegant.

 Have you been to Napa Valley?
-What is your favorite Napa Valley Winery?
+What is your top Napa Valley Winery to visit?
+What would you say are the top wines in Napa Valley?

 I told you that Napa is filled with wine-making history, and if you want to learn more about the history and Napa itself, be sure to stop at 1881 Napa.
 1881 Napa is Napa Valley’s first wine history museum and tasting salon.
 At the museum you can explore Napa’s rich wine history, an extensive collection of historic wine relics from Europe and the United States and original artifacts from the Early California Wine Trade Archive.
 1881 Napa is located in a historic Victorian home built in 1874 next to Oakville Grocery (founded in 1881, it is the oldest operating grocery in California).
 The wine museum in 1881 Napa is open to the public with complimentary visitation.
 A self-guided tour up to and along the museum’s second-floor mezzanine tells the history of Napa Valley, introduces the founders and influential early pioneers.